Smart Home & AI Devices Worth Buying

 A smart home device is worth your money when it does at least one of these things well: saves you time, reduces a recurring hassle, or pays for itself over time (think energy savings from a smart thermostat).
 Devices that just look impressive on a shelf aren’t worth the outlet space.

-1. Smart Speakers & Displays
+1. Best Smart Home AI Devices: Speakers & Displays

 Smart speakers are usually the first device people add to a smart home — and for good reason.
 They’re the control hub for everything else.
 In 2026, the best ones go beyond music playback and weather updates.